-- When the mixture starts bubbling, add 1/4 cup sugar.
+- When the mixture starts bubbling, add sugar.

-- Then add 1 cup of hot milk.
+- Then add hot milk.
 The milk has to be hot.
 So heat the milk separately in another pan.

 - Continue stirring the ragi halwa, till it starts thickening.

 - Soon the mixture will start leaving the edges of the pan.
-Now sprinkle 1/4 teaspoon cardamom powder.
+Now sprinkle cardamom powder.

-- Switch off the flame and transfer the halwa to a serving dish.
+- Switch off the heat and transfer the halwa to a serving dish.

 - As the ragi halwa cools, it will thicken more.
 Garnish with chopped dry fruits.